ghacks Technology News

 Tor Servers Seized in Germany

-The seizure was justified by the fact that those end node IPs did appear on forums that were spreading child pornography.
-You might think that the states attorney simply did not know that those Tor servers were merely the exit node but this is not the case.
-What needs to be discussed now is wether the seizure of those tor servers was done deliberately to crack down on anonymizing services in Germany and the European Union or if the states attorney simply wanted to be thorough by seizing the servers.
+The raid has been justified by the fact that those end node IPs did appear on forums that were spreading child pornography.
+You may think that the states attorney simply did not know that those Tor servers were merely the exit node but this is not the case.
+What needs to be discussed now is whether the seizure of those tor servers was done deliberately to crack down on anonymity services in Germany and the European Union, or if the states attorney simply wanted to be thorough by seizing the servers.

-This means they will not be able to trace the user who made the requests in first place.
-Is that good, or bad ?
-Public Opinion is really sensitive when Child Pornography is mentioned and it is really easy to turn the opinion that way that something legal looks to be something illegal.
-“Why would someone want to hide their tracks if he is not doing something illegal ?”, a common question from those who choose not to think, here is the answer:
+"Why would someone want to hide their tracks if he is not doing something illegal?", a common question from those who choose not to think, here is the answer:

-Every step on the web is tracked nowadays and if you are really unlucky even released to the public, AOL anyone ?
-Some of my visitors live in countries without freedom of speech (all European countries have no freedom of speech as well but this is different) and anonymizers like TOR are their only way to find independent information and participate in discussions, without fearing the worst.
+Every step on the web is tracked nowadays and if you are really unlucky even released to the public, AOL anyone?
+Some of my visitors live in countries without freedom of speech (all European countries have no freedom of speech as well but this is a different topic) and anonymizers like TOR are their only way to find independent information and participate in discussions, without fearing the worst.

 You said: “Why would someone want to hide their tracks if he is not doing something illegal ?�, a common question from those who choose not to think.